Zoxc/crusader/README.md

 Client and server talk (only) on TCP and UDP port 35481.

-## Current Status

-The current version of Crusader is 0.0.9.

 ## Setup

 To build all binaries, use the commands below.
 Executables are placed in `src/target/release`